howtodowtle/data-mining-cup-2015/README.md

 - Questions:
   - “Who responds to coupons?”
   - “What is the impact on the basket value?”
-- Data: historical order data from an online shop
+- **Data: historical order data from an online shop**
+  - Original/raw features (28):
+    - order ID, order time, user ID
+    - product data (price, categorgy, product line, premium product?, ...)
+    - coupon data (ID, time of generation)
+    - An overview over all provided features was part of the provided task description (link).
-- Targets:
+  - Targets (4):
     - 3 different coupons (binary classification: redempted or not?)
     - basekt value (regression)

 ### Evaluation